 Residents Maintain Autonomy

-This metric is a measure of the percentage of long-term stay residents that needed additional assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and using the bathroom.
+Measures the percent of long-term care patients that required more assistance with activities of daily living over time.
+Activities of daily living include activities such as getting dressed and continence.

 Ability to Keep Residents Mobile